Hikers looking over the Pacific ocean from cliffs in California

 1. The Average Cost of Living in California Is Steep

-We might as well get this out of the way right out of the gate.
-California ain’t cheap.
-The golden glow of the Golden State may tarnish once the topic turns to cost of living.
+We might as well get this out of the way right out of the gate: California ain’t cheap.
+The glow of the Golden State may tarnish once the topic turns to cost of living.
 California is home to some of the most expensive housing markets, rental markets, and overall costs of living in the country.
-In fact, California is the fourth most expensive state in the U.S., after Massachusetts, Hawaii, and Washington, D.C., according to 2022 data.
+In fact, California is the third most expensive state in the U.S., after Massachusetts, and Hawaii, according to 2025 data.

 Of course, health, food, transportation, and utility costs vary depending on exactly where you live in any given state.
-That said, the U.S. Bureau of Economic Analysis reported residents living in California spent an average of $53,082 on personal expenditures in 2021.
+That said, Statista calculated that residents living in California spent an average of $64,835 on personal expenditures in 2023.
 We suggest using this number as a baseline figure while considering your move, adjusting it as needed depending on the exact city you’re eyeing.

 When comparing California’s big-city contenders like the San Francisco Bay Area, Los Angeles, Orange County’s San Diego, and capital city Sacramento, know that they're all big spenders.